This post's overview:

 40K, in my opinion, is a very average salary in London.
 It’s a salary of a recent graduate from a top uni in a highly paid profession like software development consulting finance or law.
 It can also be a salary of someone who has 3 to 6 years of experience working in an office as a professional in Marketing, Sales, education etc. However, for some professions, it could also be on unreachable salary.

-In 2019, the average salary in London was around £37k.
+In 2022, the average salary in London was around £37k.
+Read my post about the average salary in London for different professions.
 So 40K per year is actually slightly higher than the average salary.
 40K per year would give you around £2.45K per month after taxes depending on your pension contributions (they are now mandatory in the UK and you need to pay at least 3%).

 What can you afford on a 40,000 salary in London?